Serving all people by providing personalized health and wellness through exemplary care, education and research.

 This type of ulcer occurs in the lining of the stomach.
 For both gastric and duodenal ulcers, the most common symptom is abdominal pain, but small ulcers typically don’t cause symptoms.

-At Baylor Plano, we treat various cancers related to the gastrointestinal (GI) system, including cancers of the esophagus, stomach, liver and pancreas.
+At Baylor Scott & White - Plano, we treat various cancers related to the gastrointestinal (GI) system, including cancers of the esophagus, stomach, liver and pancreas.

 Small, hard deposits that form inside the gallbladder.
 Deposits range in size and symptoms vary, but may include abdominal cramping and fever.